isabelyb/QA-Assessment/README.md

-# Nest QA Assesment
+# Nest QA Assessment

-This repository is the documentation of the assesment process at Patagonian Nest Program.
+This repository is the documentation of the assessment process at Patagonian Nest Program.
 In order to organize the information, it is divided in three branches:

 ![tree directory](assets/tree.png)